What Are the KPIs of a COO?

 Customer satisfaction percentage is one of the key performance indicators for any business.
 It can make or break a business’s success.
 Most companies collect this data by asking customers for feedback.
 Some send email surveys that ask customers to rate their experience with a particular product or service.
 Others conduct surveys post-call.

 This KPI helps determine whether a company’s workforce is happy and productive.
 A satisfied workforce is more innovative and efficient.
 Using this metric will give a company an edge over its competitors.
 It can also help the company determine if its customer service processes are underperforming.
-This data will enable the company to implement improvements well before peak inquiry periods.
+This data will enable the company to implement improvements before peak inquiry periods.
 Employees may need better training or improved complaints handling process.

 Reportable health and safety incidents

 Reportable health and safety incidents are the bread and butter of health and safety KPIs.
 It’s essential to monitor the number of these incidents, and to use them as a benchmark when making improvements.
 In some countries, this metric is even required by law.
-In addition, it’s important to track the number of incidents that occur when new machinery or processes are introduced to a company.
+In addition, it’s essential to track the number of incidents that occur when new machinery or processes are introduced to a company.

 Another example of KPIs for health and safety is the number of sick days and time off work.
 This can be measured on a weekly or monthly basis, and it allows you to evaluate whether new equipment or policies are helping to reduce workplace accidents.
 This kind of KPI can also help you monitor the impact of new health and safety policies on your employees.